 “Research” is what happens when you pair curiosity with knowledge, inspiration, perspiration and determination.
-The mission of the Office of the Associate Provost for Research (OAPR) is “to provide to those individuals who are admitted quality research opportunities and experiences that are consistent with the overall University Commitment.”
+The mission of the Office of the Vice President for Research, Innovation and Economic Development is “to provide to those individuals who are admitted quality research opportunities and experiences that are consistent with the overall University Commitment.”
 The Research Division is also responsible for maintaining an infrastructure within a supportive environment that encourages both faculty and students to produce research with results that are making our world better every day (see Mission , Vision, Goals for more info).
 Join us in our quest for “new knowledge.”

 Prestigious research projects underway by DSU faculty members serve to enhance DSU's land-grant mission and its contributions to the nation's research efforts.

 View a sampling of ongoing research activity to see some of the interesting research going on at DSU.

 The Office of Sponsored Programs has more information about research and grant opportunities.